A Vermont man charged with killing his mother at sea over his inheritance dies awaiting trial

 Nathan Carman, 29, pleaded not guilty last year to fraud and first-degree murder in the death of his mother, Linda Carman, and was scheduled to go on trial in October.

-An eight-count indictment also says Carman shot and killed his wealthy grandfather John Chakalos at the man’s Connecticut home in 2013, in order to obtain money and property from his grandfather’s estate.
-But the indictment does not charge Carman with murder in his grandfather's killing, and he had consistently denied any involvement in the two deaths.
+An eight-count indictment also says Carman shot and killed his wealthy grandfather John Chakalos as he slept in 2013, in order to obtain money and property from his grandfather’s estate.
+But the indictment does not charge Carman with his grandfather's killing, and he had consistently denied any involvement in the two deaths.

 The cause of Carman's death was not immediately clear.

-The Vermont U.S. attorney’s office said Carman died Thursday in U.S. Marshals custody, which handles defendants who are detained before trial.
+The Vermont U.S. attorney’s office said Carman died Thursday in U.S. Marshals custody — which handles defendants who are detained before trial — and that the U.S. Marshals Service partners with state and local governments to house defendants because it doesn’t operate its own detention facilities.

-Carman was the sole occupant of a cell when found dead at around 2:30 a.m. by guards at a federal prison in Keene, New Hampshire, said Doug Losue, the superintendent of the Cheshire Corrections Department.
-Losue said the death was being investigated by police in Keene, which is close to the Vermont state line.
+Carman was the sole occupant of a cell when found dead at around 2:30 a.m. by guards at a county jail in Keene, New Hampshire, said Doug Losue, the superintendent of the Cheshire Corrections Department.
+Losue said the death was being investigated by police in Keene, which is near the Vermont state line.

 One of his lawyers, Martin Minnella, said Carman appeared “in good spirits” when he last spoke to his defense team on Wednesday.

-“We were meeting with some experts today over Zoom at 12 o’çlock.
+“We were meeting with some experts today over Zoom at 12 o'clock.
 We were prepared to start picking a jury on Oct.
 10 and we were confident we were going to win,” Minnella said.

-“It’s just a tragedy, a tragedy.”
+Chakalos’ three surviving daughters — Carman’s aunts — said in a statement Thursday that they were “deeply saddened” to hear about his death and asked for privacy “while we process this shocking news and its impact on the tragic events surrounding the last several years.”

-In September 2016, Carman organized a fishing trip with his mother, of Middletown, Connecticut, during which prosecutors say he planned to kill her and report that his boat sank and his mother disappeared in the accident.
+In September 2016, Carman organized a fishing trip with his mother, who lived in Middletown, Connecticut, during which prosecutors say he planned to kill her and report that his boat sank and his mother disappeared in the accident.

 He was found floating in an inflatable raft eight days after leaving a Rhode Island marina with his mother, whose body was never recovered.
 Prosecutors allege he altered the boat to make it more likely to sink.
 Carman denied that allegation.

-Note: This story has been updated to correct that Carman died in a county jail, not a federal prison.